 Classes & Faculty

-UNCG offers 79 undergraduate programs in more than 100 areas of study, 65 masters programs and 30 doctoral programs.
-Student/faculty ratio is approximately 18:1.
-Fifty-five percent of full-time faculty are tenured and 81 percent hold a doctorate or terminal degree in their field.
+UNCG has more than 125 undergraduate majors and concentrations, and over 80 graduate programs offering more than 180 advanced degrees.
+Student/faculty ratio is approximately 20:1.
+Forty-nine percent of full-time faculty are tenured, and 82 percent hold a doctorate or other terminal degrees in their fields.

 Two semesters, August to May, and two summer sessions.

-UNCG's picturesque campus includes more than 30 academic buildings and 30 residence buildings on more than 200 acres.
-Opportunities for students include more than 200 student organizations, 17 intercollegiate athletic teams, intramurals, club sports, recreation center, campus golf course, student newspaper, student literary magazine, student radio station, music and choral groups, drama and dance performance groups, concert and lecture series, film series, internships, Outdoor Adventures program, fraternities and sororities and community service.
+UNCG's picturesque campus includes more than 27 academic buildings and 30 residence buildings on 250-plus acres.
+Opportunities for students include more than 300 student organizations, 17 Division I athletic teams, intramurals, club sports, wellness center, campus golf course, student newspaper, student literary magazine, student radio station, music and choral groups, drama and dance performance groups, concert and lecture series, film series, internships, Outdoor Adventures program, fraternities and sororities, and community service.

 UNCG Housing and Residence Life offers an array of on-campus living options for students, including:

-- Four residential colleges for students who want to live and enroll in courses with their learning community peers while developing close, meaningful relationships with faculty;
+- Three residential colleges for students who want to live and enroll in courses with their learning community peers while developing close, meaningful relationships with faculty;

-- Ten living-learning communities for students who want to live and enroll in courses with their learning community peers while participating in related co-curricular programs; and
+- Seven living-learning communities for students who want to live and enroll in courses with their learning community peers while participating in related co-curricular programs; and